joanseg/The-Positioning-Manual/chapters/14-What-you-will-need-to-turn-your-specialization-decision-into-valuable-expertise.md

 * A coaching client was a very good PHP developer.
 He'd tired of doing dev work and wanted to use what he'd learned about process, workflow, and quality to help other dev teams level up.
 He proposed doing this for a previous client.
 They balked at the price, he circled back later with some scope changes and a modestly lower price and a realization that the experience would give him credibility and on-the-job learning that he could use later down the line to justify higher prices.
 * Another coaching client helps companies gain competitive advantage from open source practices.
 He has experience and access to the tech world, but wants to apply his expertise to the Fortune 500 world.
 This will involve on-the-job learning.
 Not so much in his area of expertise, but in _how to apply_ that expertise in a different business environment (tech vs. F500).
 He will manage the risk of this on-the-job learning with initial fee discounts, carefully managed scope, or a combination of the two.
 While he may leave money on the table now, with future clients he will be in a stronger position to charge super-premium fees.

-#### Proving a concept

-Related to on-the-job learning, you may have opportunities to prove a concept, and this can have strategic value to your business.
+**Proving a concept:** Related to on-the-job learning, you may have opportunities to prove a concept, and this can have strategic value to your business.
 With on-the-job learning, you are often applying existing expertise in an environment that's new to you.
 When proving a concept, you are experimenting with an un-tested concept with a client.
 Obviously, you do this with their full knowledge and permission, and they choose to accept the risk because of the potential upside.

 _Somebody_ had to be the human that got the first artificial heart tried out on them.
 Barney Clark was that somebody in 1982.
 I presume he knew the risk, and judged it better than the alternative.

 Proving a concept is innovation.
 It's pretty well established that the cost and risk of innovation will often not turn into immediate payback.
 For this reason, you may have opportunities to prove a concept with a client, and you may accept a reduced fee in exchange for the risk and delayed reward this implies for your client.

-#### Going upmarket

-Going upmarket may mean working with a new segment of your existing market, or it may mean seeking a new but more desirable market for your services.
+**Going Upmarket:** Going upmarket may mean working with a new segment of your existing market, or it may mean seeking a new but more desirable market for your services.
 Either way, your lack of credibility in the new, more desirable market may mean that you say yes to work under terms you would normally reject.
 This can be strategically valuable because you can gain credibility and access you might otherwise not.

-#### Sawdust

-Finally, we have the concept of "sawdust".[^I reluctantly confess I first heard about "sawdust" form Gary Vaynerchuk.]
+**Sawdust:** Finally, we have the concept of "sawdust".[^I reluctantly confess I first heard about "sawdust" form Gary Vaynerchuk.]
 The idea is that your paid work may produce "by-products" that are useful in your marketing.
 These by-products can be thought of as the sawdust in a woodshop.
 A factory can convert sawdust into secondary products like medium density fiberboard.

 You might take on work that is not all that attractive or lucrative on its face but offers you strategically valuable sawdust you can use in your marketing or elsewhere in your business.

-### Judgement Call
+## Judgement Call

 I'll conclude by saying that trading short-term profitability for longer-term value creation is always a nuanced judgement call.
 It's never easy to sacrifice relatively certain revenue for relatively uncertain future value.
 Yet, I see this tradeoff as a critical part of the self-made expert's path.
 If you're optimizing for the future value of your future expertise, I think you -- like me -- will choose to make these kinds of tradeoffs.